Improving probabilistic wind speed forecasting using M-Rice distribution and spatial data integration: Introduction

+Let us note that a large majority of the methods that have been proposed so far in that field, have been designed to produce {\em deterministic} or {\em point forecasts}, i.e., a single outcome that is obtained by minimizing a loss defined as, e.g., the mean absolute error or the mean square error.
+In the latter case, the predicted value can be interpreted as an estimation of the conditional expectation.
+We refer the reader to, e.g., \cite{Wang2021,7764085,hashli20,5619586,GIEBEL201759,kapisigi04} for a review on this topic.
 In order to fully account for the uncertainty associated with point forecast as well as for providing information about the likelihood of extreme events, probabilistic forecasting has emerged as a very active area over past few years.
 In principle, probabilistic forecasting enables decision-makers to mitigate the consequences of unpredictability and make informed and optimal choices based on their risk aversion profiles.
 In the context of wind energy generation, reliable predictions on wind speed distribution allows for a better integration of this intermittent source in the power grid \cite{Pinson2013}.
 For this reason, many studies have been specifically devoted to the prediction of upcoming distribution of the wind speed itself or of the power of a wind turbine.
 Let us briefly describe those that are directly related to the present study, a complete review being beyond the its scope (see e.g., \cite{ReviewWindProbaForecasting2014,xie_overview_2023} for a recent review).